 Unlikely due to form of product, except for granular materials.
 Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
-Contact a poison control center.
-Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
+Contact a poison control centre.
+Unless the poison control centre advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.

-Information for doctor: Most important symptoms and effects, both acute and delayed No further relevant information available.
+Most important symptoms and effects, both acute and delayed: No relevant information available.
+Danger:

-Danger